 Lifecycle

-When monitoring the handling of changes over time, adding a type property Status to the model with the data type List is often beneficial.
+When monitoring the handling of changes over time, adding a type property Status to the model with the List data type is often beneficial.
 Examples of typical list values include Proposed, Approved, and Rejected.
 This makes it easier for users to filter out irrelevant changes.
 In most cases, the list value Proposed is set as the Default.
 As a result, every newly created change will be automatically assigned the status value Proposed.

 If some changes are expected to become irrelevant to the project over time, it is advisable to configure the type property Status as a Life cycle property.
 Optionally, by enabling the Auto archive setting and selecting appropriate archive values (e.g., Rejected), only relevant changes will be displayed by default in the views.